swatchtime/.github/profile/README.md

 ## Planned projects

-More apps and tools we plan to build and add to this organization:
+Some apps and tools we plan to build and add to this organization:

 - Android and iPhone apps
 - Desktop applications